 To start the program run “LMStemplateCMF.py” from within the running directory using the command line or a development environment such as Spyder.
 Or add the running directory to the Python path.

 This program comes with no guarantees.
 Use at your own risk.
 Corrections and improvements welcome.

+Figure 1: Main window

 Initially, the text boxes, radio buttons and tick boxes are set to their default values.
 The default step-size for the calculations and data output is 1 nm.
 This should be ideal for most purposes, but step-sizes of 0.1 and 5 nm can also be selected.

 The text boxes on the left are editable so that the user can adjust the input parameters.
-The default parameters are those assumed by Stockman & Sharpe (2000) , so if the user clicks “Plot CMFs” or “Generate csv files” without making any changes, the output will be the standard, unmodified Stockman & Sharpe 2-deg cone fundamentals.
+The default parameters are those assumed by Stockman & Sharpe (2000) , so if the user clicks “Plot CMFs” or “Generate Excel file” without making any changes, the output will be the standard, unmodified Stockman & Sharpe 2-deg cone fundamentals.

 Under “Longer L (or M) cone parameters” the user can accept the default parameters or shift the max and/or alter the photopigment optical density.
 Plausible values for those parameters, and the effects they have, were discussed above.
 The max shifts for LM are limited to -40 to 10 nm.
 Under “Shorter M (or L) cone parameters” the user can also accept the default parameters or shift the max and/or alter they photopigment optical density.
 The max shifts for ML are limited to 30 to -20 nm.
 If the user exceeds the shift limits for either M or L, a warning is written below the text box.
 Under “S-cone parameters” the user can accept the default photopigment optical density or alter it.
 The “Common parameters”, which affect the spectral sensitivities of all three cone types, are the lens pigment density (defined as the density at 400 nm) and the macular pigment density (defined as the density at peak, which is at 460 nm).
 The default values are again appropriate for the Stockman & Sharpe 2-deg cone fundamentals.
 The range of plausible values for the macular and lens pigment densities were discussed above.
-The details within yellow frame labelled “Data output choices (csv files)” will be described below.
+The details within yellow frame labelled “Data output choices (Excel file)” will be described below.

 An important feature of the program can be accessed by clicking the button “Use codons to calculate L and M shifts”.
 This opens the menu shown in Figure 1.
 In this menu, the user can select which of the seven codons within the “Shorter ML-cone” opsin on the left or within the “Longer LM-cone” opsin on the right are M-cone codons or L-cone codons.
 Each time a radio button is pressed, the cumulative photopigment shift is recalculated and shown beneath the codon selections.
 The shifts associated with each change from M to L or from L to M are tabulated in Tables 1 and A1.
 Note that based on a review of the previous data on the effects of changing codons on max, changes at position 233 or 309 are assumed to have no effect on max.
 Therefore, clicking the radio buttons for those codons does not shift the photopigments (these codons have been retained for completeness, since some evidence, see Table A1, suggests that there may be small < 1 nm effects).